 Are there seats on the High Roller?

-Yes, there are two bench seats that hold four adults each in every High Roller cabin.
+Yes, there are two bench seats that each hold six adults in every High Roller cabin.
 If a member of your party requires a spot on one of the bench seats, just ask an attendant.
-While most riders like to stand and walk around, many younger people choose to sit on the floor.
+Also, while most riders like to stand and walk around, many younger people choose to sit on the floor.

 Is the High Roller wheelchair accessible?